 Then the puhul dosi is also hand cut and she makes a huge batch so you can imagine how many kilos and kilos of cashews, puhul dosi and lime rind gets hand cut.
 To be honest, I don’t have time to be hand cutting, I simply chop them roughly and grate the lime, probably that’s what’s missing in my cake, that love and passion she puts into her love cake.

 When I asked my mum to give me her recipe, she decided to give me new information every time I baked the cake and when I complained that it was not like hers, she would tell me bits and pieces that she would do to get a perfect love cake.
 So I ended up making 5 cakes to get the perfect texture.
-Well she is very protective of her recipe and I am about to give you that secret recipe.
+Well, she is very protective of her recipe and I am about to give you that secret recipe.

 Sri Lankan Love cake history

 We all eat love cake but do we know where it really comes from? it is said that this cake was an invention when the Portuguese colonised Sri Lanka.
-The Portuguese men at that time did not have Portuguese women to marry, so they married the Sinhalese and Tamil women which was the two largest ethnic groups at that time, which was also encouraged by the government in that era.
+The Portuguese men at that time did not have Portuguese women to marry, so they married the Sinhalese and Tamil women who was the two largest ethnic groups at that time, which was also encouraged by the government in that era.

 It is said that this love cake was born as a result of the Sri Lankan women trying to win the hearts of the Portuguese contenders.